dcashman/coctaleague/README.md

 <li> Install <a href = "https://www.postgresql.org/"> postgresql </a> </li>
 <li> Install <a href = "https://github.com/golang-migrate/migrate"> migrate </a></li>
 <h4> Setup MarketDraft DB </h4>
-Connect to the database as the postgres:<br/>
+Connect to the database as the postgres superuser for your system, e.g. postgres, or dcashman:<br/>
 <code>sudo -u postgres psql</code><br/>
 <br/>
 Create the marketdraft DB and connect to it. <br/>